chriskrycho/lightning-rs/README.md

 This currently ***does not work***.
 If you need a site generator that does, I can point you to [Hugo], which is great, speedy, and pretty well-documented.

   Today, Lightning *builds* (and setting up Travis to both guarantee and show as much will happen soon), and it passes the single test I've written so far.
-But running `lng generate` will *not* do what you expect: it's currently hard-coded to use data in the test directory.
+But running `lx generate` will *not* do what you expect: it's currently hard-coded to use data in the test directory.
 That's coming... as I have time.
 Keep your expectations low on how fast this will develop, and you won't be disappointed.

 ### Roadmap